MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ## Privacy Considerations

 Enabling the window controls overlay and draggable regions do not pose considerable privacy concerns other than feature detection.
-However, due to differing sizes and positions of the window control buttons across operating systems, the JavaScript API for `window.navigator.controlsOverlay.getBoundingRect()` will return a rect whose position and dimensions will reveal information about the operating system upon which the browser is running.
+However, due to differing sizes and positions of the window control buttons across operating systems, the JavaScript API for `window.navigator.windowControlsOverlay.getBoundingRect()` will return a rect whose position and dimensions will reveal information about the operating system upon which the browser is running.
 Currently, developers can already discover the OS from the user agent string, but due to fingerprinting concerns there is discussion about [freezing the UA string and unifying OS versions](https://groups.google.com/a/chromium.org/forum/m/#!msg/blink-dev/-2JIRNMWJ7s/yHe4tQNLCgAJ).
 We would like to work with the community to understand how frequently the size of the window controls overlay changes across platforms, as we believe that these are fairly stable across OS versions and thus would not be useful for observing minor OS versions.

 Although this is a potential fingerprinting issue, it only applies to installed desktop web apps that use the window controls overlay feature and does not apply to general browser usage.
-Additionally, the `controlsOverlay` API will not be available to iframes embedded inside of an installed web app.
+Additionally, the `windowControlsOverlay` API will not be available to iframes embedded inside of an installed web app.

 ## Open Questions